PG1003/dogfood/README.md

 * One executable, there is no executable where the Lua script is glued to.
 * Can embed multiple Lua modules in one executable.
+* No support for Lua 5.1 and older.

 ```dogfood``` consists of two parts; a Lua interpreter and a Lua module that creates the self executable Lua programs.
 The interpreter runs the dogfood's Lua module that is placed at the end of the executable file.